 13.7 Editing Annotations

-To modify the properties of an annotation (eg, color, text) go to the Annotation panel, right click the annotation, and select Modify Annotation... in the context menu.
+To modify the properties of an annotation (eg, color, text) select the annotation in the Annotation panel or in the network, then click the Appearance tab.
+Alternatively, right-click on the annotation in the network and select Modify Annotation...